havillj/eve-x/README.md

 ## Parameters

-There are several ways to customize the execution of EVE.
-These options are described in detail in the comments of [config.py](python/config.py).
+There are several ways to customize the execution of EVE-X.  These options are described in detail in the comments of [config.py](python/config.py).

 ## Usage

-To run EVE on the specimen files in the directory `SPECIMENS_DIR`, simply execute
+To run EVE-X on the specimen files in the directory `SPECIMENS_DIR`, simply execute
 ```
-python3 eve.py
+python3 evex.py
 ```

 Any of the options in the dictionary `config` in `config.py` may be specified on the command line in the form
 ```
-python3 eve.py --OPTION1=VALUE1 --OPTION2=VALUE2 ...
+python3 evex.py --OPTION1=VALUE1 --OPTION2=VALUE2 ...
 ```

 For example:
 ```
-python3 eve.py --DO_CLUSTERING=False --MIN_HITS_TO_SHOW_VIRUS=4
+python3 evex.py --DO_CLUSTERING=False --MIN_HITS_TO_SHOW_VIRUS=4
 ```

-EVE will generate many files following the directory structure in the [next section](#directory-structure).
+EVE-X will generate many files following the directory structure in the [next section](#directory-structure).

 If you wish, you can manually adjust any of the clustered aligned sequence files and then run